 21. McKinney House, 408 Beech Street

-Phillip W. McKinney purchased this property in 1877 and erected a house there by 1878.
+Phillip W McKinney purchased this property in 1877 and erected a house there by 1878.
 He was Governor of Virginia from 1890 to 1894.

 22. Wade-McKinney House, 308 Beech Street

-It was erected in 1843 and purchased in 1879 by Samuel V. McKinney, brother of Virginia Governor Phillip W. McKinney.
+It was erected in 1843 and purchased in 1879 by Samuel V. McKinney, brother of Virginia Governor Phillip W McKinney.
 In 1899, it was purchased by the Wade family who donated it to Historic Farmville, Inc., in 1987.

 23. Jackson House, 304 Beech Street

-It was here that General Robert E. Lee came on the morning of April 7 for a meeting with the Confederate Secretary of War John Cabell Breckinridge, Quartermaster General A. R. Lawson, and Commissary General I. M. St. John.
-Patrick Henry Jackson, a wealthy tobacconist and a staunch supporter of the Confederate States, built the first part of the house in 1837.
+It was here that General Robert E Lee came on the morning of April 7 for a meeting with the Confederate Secretary of War John Cabell Breckinridge, Quartermaster General A. R. Lawson, and Commissary General I. M. St. John.
+Patrick Henry Jackson, a wealthy tobacconist and a staunch supporter of the Confederate States built the first part of the house in 1837.

 24. Thornton House, 309 Beech Street

-The lot was purchased at auction April 21, 1836, by Mary T. Riddle, the first woman to purchase property in her own name in the town of Farmville.
+The lot was purchased at auction on April 21, 1836, by Mary T. Riddle, the first woman to purchase property in her own name in the town of Farmville.
 The house, built in 1756, was sold in 1839 to Colonel John T. Thornton, CSA.
 John and Martha Thornton had three sons: William M. Thornton was a Professor of Mathematics, Chairman of the Faculty, and Dean of Engineering at the University of Virginia; James R. Thornton was an honor graduate of Hampton-Sydney College and taught Mathematics there; and Harrison R. Thornton became a teacher and missionary to Cape Prince of Wales, Alaska (he was killed in 1863, the only missionary to Alaska slain by a native Alaskan.
 Colonel Thornton was killed in 1862 at the Battle of Sharpsburg, Md.
 General Lee paid a brief condolence visit to the widow and children of Colonel Thornton at their home on April 7, 1865.

 25. Berkley-Hardy House, 303 Beech Street

-Constructed in 1840, this house is the best example of federal style architecture in Farmville.
+Constructed in 1840, this house is the best example of federal-style architecture in Farmville.
 William Randolph Berkley, an attorney, a Lt.
 Colonel in the Confederate States Army, and a trustee of Hampton-Sydney College, purchased the property in 1871.
 He and his brother, Robert R., were the grandsons of William Berkley, a Treasurer of the Commonwealth of Virginia.
-Robert R. Berkley, an attorney and physician, was a Colonel on the staff of Governor William E. Cameron.
+Robert R. Berkley, an attorney and physician, was a Colonel on the staff of Governor William E Cameron.
 Berkley later became the editor of the Farmville Journal and was the first editorial and news writer of the Farmville Herald.
 Dr. Thomas G. Hardy and his wife purchased the property at 1920 and improved and enlarged it.
 The house is now leased to Longwood University.

 26. Farmville Presbyterian Church, Third Street

 The original frame rectangular building was built in 1827-28, enlarged in 1847, and remodeled in 1859, when the steeple was added.
-Because lightening often struck the steeple, it was replaced with a less imposing tower in 1906-7.
-When the news came of President Lincoln’s death, the Commandant of the Union Army Post in Farmville requested and received permission to use the church for a memorial service the following day.
+Because lightning often struck the steeple, it was replaced with a less imposing tower in 1906-7.
+When the news came of President Lincoln's death, the Commandant of the Union Army Post in Farmville requested and received permission to use the church for a memorial service the following day.
 Union soldiers attended the church during the period that Farmville was under Marshall Law after the war.
 Constructed in 1853, this house was the first rectory for the Johns Memorial Episcopal Church.
-In September of 1888, Reverend L. S. Reed purchased the property.
-Reverend Reed was the father of Dr. Walter Reed, who was noted for his work on the cause and cure of the yellow fever.
-Mrs. Annie Reed Elam, half sister of Walter Reed, inherited the home from her father.
+In September of 1888, Reverend L. S Reed purchased the property.
+Reverend Reed was the father of Dr. Walter Reed, who was noted for his work on the cause and cure of yellow fever.
+Mrs. Annie Reed Elam, the half-sister of Walter Reed, inherited the home from her father.